neelkamath/omni-chat-backend/docs/spec.md

 ### General

+- Although we allow users to set only particular chats' notifications on, it still won't be enough to know if there's an important message from a particular chat.
+For example, your mom might only text you occasionally - half the time it's important, and half the time she's just sharing a joke.
+To deal with this case, we'll have each message associated with a priority.
+The priorities are:
+    - Urgent: Needs attention within a minute (e.g., need help filling out a time-sensitive bank form)
+    - Important: Needs attention within an hour (e.g., need to know what the HW assignment is so I can start before I go to bed)
+    - Useful: Need attention within this day (e.g., need to schedule a meeting for tomorrow; can be scheduled any time today)
+    - Default: Doesn't need attention within this day

+    By default, messages are sent with the _Default_ priority so as to not waste time picking priorities on every text.
+By default, priorities will be honored.
+If the user finds other user's ideas of priority incorrect, then they can choose to ignore priorities associated with messages for all chats, individual chats, or all users except handpicked chats.
 - [ ] See saved contacts from both people you've chatted with, and people you've saved but haven't yet chatted with.
 For example, your phone book or mail book might automatically find contacts which are on the service by searching and saving them for you via searching their phone numbers or emails if they're listed publicly.
 - [ ] For privacy purposes, chats with only two people (you and the other person) cannot be converted into group chats by adding other users.
 You can however start a chat with two people as a group chat so that new users could be added later.
 This way chats between two people could easily become visible by potential future team members.
 - [ ] Search users based on their public information.
 For example, if a user's phone number and email is public, you can see if your friend is on the service using that in the case that you don't know their username.
 Useful information can be displayed publicly, such as an organization they went to (e.g., you can search users using Google or Stanford as an organization filter if they went/go there).